autoload Can't Require Gems

 run@desktop:~/mir/ruby$ → ruby -e 'p require "nokogiri"' true run@desktop:~/mir/ruby$ → ruby -e 'autoload(:N, "nokogiri"); p N' -e:1:in `<main>': cannot load such file -- nokogiri (LoadError)

-#4 Updated by Eric Hodel almost 3 years ago
+#4 Updated by Eric Hodel about 3 years ago

 - Assignee changed from Eric Hodel to Hiroshi Nakamura